 To celebrate Christmas this year, we have asked our friends to help us set the perfect Christmas table.

-This week we visited our friend, radio host and table setting connoisseur, Gustav Hagild to talk about traditions, champagne and velvet ribbons.
+This week we visited our friend, radio host and table setting connoisseur, Gustav Hagild to a talk about traditions, champagne and velvet ribbons.

 What's your favorite Christmas tradition?